artymst/the-smallest-pong-possible/README.md

-# 🏓 TSPP — WR 422 chars!
+# 🏓 TSPP

-This is possibly the **smallest 2-paddle Pong** in existence — just 422 characters of HTML+JS!
+This is possibly the **smallest 2-paddle Pong** in existence — just 422 characters of HTML!
 - **Mouse** controls left paddle, **Arrow keys** for right
 - Live **score counter**
 - **Black background / white paddles & ball**